watchthehit/btfree/BetFreeApp/README.md

 - Proper memory management with resource release on backgrounding
 - Use of PlainButtonStyle() to ensure reliable touch interactions
 - Optimized text field interactions with @FocusState
+- Progress persistence for interrupted sessions
+- Lazy loading of view components

 ## UI Design
 - Consistent navy blue background across all screens